huggingface/transformers/docs/source/add_new_model.rst

 The following section gives you more specific details/tips on how you can do this for *brand_new_bert*.

-Implement BrandNewBert into 🤗 Transformers
+Port BrandNewBert to 🤗 Transformers
 -----------------------------------------------------------------------------------------------------------------------

-Next, you can finally add code to 🤗 Transformers.
+Next, you can finally start adding new code to 🤗 Transformers.
 Go into the clone of your 🤗 Transformers’ fork:

 ::